Payment Options if You Owe the IRS

 Many tax clinics provide free or low-cost access to tax professionals and that's generally a good place to start if you need help.
 A competent tax professional can evaluate your options, such as requesting a temporary delay, setting up a partial payment plan, or negotiating a settlement through the offer in compromise program.

 The IRS isn't really as heartless as its reputation would make it out to be.
 It also offers a Taxpayer Advocate Service for assistance in this and other unpleasant situations.
 The worst thing you can do if you owe the IRS money is nothing.
-It typically welcomes all overtures to get tax debts paid and it might even accept less than what you owe if your financial situation qualifies.
+The agency typically welcomes all overtures to get tax debts paid and it might even accept less than what you owe if your financial situation qualifies.